ProjectPythia/pythia-foundations/foundations/getting-started-python/basic-python.md

    jupyter lab
    ```

-10. In the Jupyter session, create a blank Python script, called `mysci.py`, you can do this from the "File" drop-down menu.
+10. In the Jupyter session, create a blank Python script, called `mysci.ipynb`, you can do this from the "File" drop-down menu.

 11. In a code cell enter and execute the classic first command - printing, "Hello, world!".